Max Verstappen: 10 things you probably didn't know about the F1 world champion

 1. He started racing at four: Max's journey began at the tender age of four, when his father, Jos Verstappen, introduced him to the world of go-karts.
 By seven, he was already a competitor, and the rest, as they say, is history.

-2. He tried to bribe his driving instructor: When Max started racing in F1, he didn’t have a driving licence as he was only 17 years old.
-So, he tried to bribe his driving instructor with caps and T-shirts, but, needless to say, it didn't work and now F1 requires drivers to be at least 18 to be able to race.
+2. He tried to bribe his driving instructor: An eager 17-year-old Max, still lacking a driving licence, tried to bribe his driving instructor with caps and T-shirts!
+Needless to say, it didn't work, and now F1 requires drivers to be at least 18.

 4. Racing genes from mom, too: It's not just Max's father who knows the thrill of the racetrack.
 His mother, Sophie Kumpen, was also a successful karting and racing driver, even competing against Jenson Button, Giancarlo Fisichella, and Red Bull boss Christian Horner.